-In our current information age, social movements around the globe are able to join together in huge regional and international networks comprising non-governmental organisations, religious and humanitarian groups, human rights association, consumer protection advocates, environmental activists and others who campaign in the public interest. ...
+In our current information age, social movements around the globe are able to join together in huge regional and international networks comprising non-governmental organisations, religious and humanitarian groups, human rights association, consumer protection advocates, environmental activists and others who campaign in the public interact.
+The energy protects against the World Trade Organisation that took place in Seattle interest. ...
 The enormous protests against the World Trade Organisation that took place in Seattle, for example, were organised in part through internet-based network.

-8.5 Class Based Movements
+8.5 CLASS BASED MOVEMENTS